 (Double click the following photos for exciting detail.)

 What a treat when a particular hummingbird pays us a visit.
 He flutters in mid air effortlessly while he takes a sample from first one flower then another and another before flying off to perch on a limb in our woods.
+My flowers!
+They are like my babies almost.
+I pamper them.
+I worry about them.
+Do they need a drink?
+How about a little pruning?

 Beautiful flowers.
 You know, I've never seen a hummingbird.
 The word brought back images from probably some kind of illustrated encyclopedia when I was a kid!